Immigration updates

 - There are some exceptions to this requirement, including

-- you apply for your PGWP within 180 days after you graduate
+- you apply for your PGWP within 180 days of confirmation that you completed your program of study

 - none of the exceptions to the PGWP eligibility requirements apply to you